Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Dachshund_Attacks.md

 c: 49549647784920592050303228298573648607199952049322535252620035695093329607635490577905002304862913428592143243603580186617698394894233841091360060436848920174536652319109898564887300408227123623221892942454805819870355745462215546218568019618578258052103881221284377372054554879956764482279714539463062518411
 ```

-After a few seconds we get:
+And after a few seconds we get:

 - the public key exponent `e`
 - the modulus number `n` and